CARS-UChicago/clouddoc/staff.rst

     Add External Storage Page

-(If you see something different, make sure you got the right "External storages" link).
-You will have to scroll to the bottom of the page, and then select the "Add Storage" menu and select "SMB/CIFS"
+This will show a list of the currently active external shares.
+Browsing to the bottom of that page, you will see an "Add Storage" menu:

 .. _staff_fig6: